Boogie Nights: Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 93% based on 76 reviews, with an average score of 8.10/10.
+On review aggregator Rotten Tomatoes, Boogie Nights holds an approval rating of 91% based on 155 reviews.
 The site's critical consensus states, "Grounded in strong characters, bold themes, and subtle storytelling, Boogie Nights is a groundbreaking film both for director P.T.
 Anderson and star Mark Wahlberg."
-On Metacritic, the film holds a weighted average score of 85 out of 100, based on 28 critics, indicating "universal acclaim."
+On Metacritic, the film holds a weighted average score of 86 out of 100, based on 28 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Janet Maslin of The New York Times wrote, "Everything about Boogie Nights is interestingly unexpected," although "the film's extravagant 2-hour 32-minute length amounts to a slight tactical mistake ... [it] has no trouble holding interest ... but the length promises larger ideas than the film finally delivers."
 She praised Burt Reynolds for "his best and most suavely funny performance in many years," and added, "The movie's special gift happens to be Mark Wahlberg, who gives a terrifically appealing performance."